DIY ZBAR cookies that are just like ZBars! They are naturally vegan, gluten-free, oil-free, and sweetened with dates.

 Nevertheless, because I am who I am, I decided to make my own from-scratch version of Zbars.

-Nick rarely finishes an entire bar, so I made cookies instead; one cookie is just the right size for a treat or snack.
+Nick rarely finishes an entire bar, so I decided on copycat Zbar cookies instead.
+One cookie is just the right size for a treat or snack.
 I am a fan of crispy edges, too, and you get more of them in cookie form.

 - 2 tablespoons flaxseed meal (ground flaxseeds)

 - 1/2 teaspoon baking soda